 Step 2: Mix up the ingredients for the pork rub in a small bowl.

-Step 3: Pat dry the chops with paper towels.
-Brush olive oil onto the pork chops, covering the top, sides, and bottom.
-Season pork chops generously with the dry rub, making sure to cover the sides of the pork chops.
+Step 3: Pat the chops dry with paper towels.
+Brush olive oil onto the chops, covering the top, sides, and bottom.
+Season the chops generously with the dry rub, making sure to cover the sides.
 Let them sit at room temperature while the grill heats up (Images 1 + 2).

 Step 4: Add apple juice, apple cider vinegar, brown sugar, cinnamon, and cornstarch to a medium saucepan or cast iron skillet.
 Whisk until combined.
 Dice the apples into bite-sized pieces and add them to the saucepan.
 Stir to combine (Images 3 + 4).